 Who has the most oil in the world?

-Venezuela has the largest oil reserves in the world estimated to be 300 trillion barrels.
+Venezuela has the largest oil reserves in the world estimated to be 300 billion barrels.
 This represents 18.2% of global oil reserves.

 Venezuela is followed by Saudi Arabia and Canada.